FRBNY-DSGE/DSGE.jl/docs/src/altpolicy.md

 DSGE.ngdp_replace_eq_entries
 ```

+For an example of how `eqcond` handles this requirement, please
+see the implementation for [`Model1002`](https://github.com/FRBNY-DSGE/DSGE.jl/blob/master/src/models/representative/eqcond.jl).

-The user also needs to complete the following steps.
+The user also needs to complete the following steps to apply temporary alternative policies.

 - Adding a regime for every period in the forecast horizon during which the alternative policy applies,
   plus one more regime for the first regime in which the alternative policy does NOT apply.